-Completed forms of proxy must be deposited at the office of the Company's registrar and transfer agent, Computershare Trust Company of Canada, 100 University Avenue 8th Floor, Toronto, Ontario, M5J 2Y1, not later than 10:00 a.m.
-(Vancouver time) on August 17, 2021 or, in the case of any postponement or adjournment of the Meeting, forty-eight (48) hours, excluding Saturdays, Sundays and holidays, prior to the time of the postponed or adjourned Meeting.
+Completed forms of proxy must be deposited at the office of the Company's registrar and transfer agent, Computershare Investor Services Inc., 100 University Avenue 8th Floor, Toronto, Ontario, M5J 2Y1, by mail, by fax at 1.416.263.9524 or toll free at 1.866.249.7775, or online at www.investorvote.com, not later than 10:00 a.m.
+(Toronto time) on September 26, 2024 or, in the case of any postponement or adjournment of the Meeting, forty-eight (48) hours, excluding Saturdays, Sundays and holidays, prior to the time of the postponed or adjourned Meeting.
 Late proxies may be accepted or rejected by the Chairperson of the Meeting, in his or her discretion.
 The Chairperson is under no obligation to accept or reject any late proxies.

-Non-Registered Holders
+Non-Registered Shareholders